PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

 Supported object types
 ----------------------

 The |SceneEditor|_ is in active development and only supports a very basic set of object types.
-Eventually we should add more types and more properties.
-However, you can use an `object factory <#game-object-property-section>`_ to create objects of any type, even of your own custom type.
+Eventually, we should add more types and more properties.
+However, you can use an `object factory <#game-object-property-section>`_ to create objects of any type, even your custom type.

 The list of supported object types is: